onaio/mspray/README.md

 ```

-These three commands from the load_location_shape_file custom management command are used to loads districts, health facility catchment area and spray area shapefiles.
+The above three commands will load the districts, health facility catchment areas and spray area locations from the shape files provided.

 ```